-Please keep in mind that this is a challenging and time-consuming class, and the percentage of As has historically been in the 10% range.
-You must study hard and perform well in every class activity in order to deserve an A.
+Please keep in mind that this is a challenging and time-consuming course, and the percentage of As has historically been in the 10% range.
+You have to study hard and perform well in every course activity in order to deserve an A.